The power of kumusta. When was the last time you sincerely asked, “Kumusta?” There is so much power there if you asked seriously.

 I was thinking K-Pop, current TV series or maybe online games, which I know nothing of.
 Only one thing was certain, she was not her usual bubbly self.

 So, I asked, “Kumusta?
 How was your weekend?”
-It was a Monday, by the way.

 She looked into my eyes.
 At this moment I wondered if it’s not customary anymore for the ‘millennials’ to ask this question.
 I was ready for a friendly banter.